Editing

 This was one of a series of films I edited for This Is Spoken.
 The footage was provided by a production team in Quito, and was cut to a series of interviews with service users of a children’s charity.
 I’m a Spanish speaker and am happy to translate and edit in Spanish, even when dialects are involved.

 Branded entertainment is one of my favourite genres: Placing a brand somewhere in an episode of a web series or promo spot that borrows from Factual Entertainment TV shows, but has to deliver the pace and visual flair of a YouTube video or Insta reel.
+It's a really fun way to leverage storytelling, narrative arcs, dialogue scenes and sub-plots.

 Already Gone